DamianKocjan/YoutubeClone/README.md

 # YoutubeClone
-Youtube clone using python flask
+Youtube clone using python django with rest framework